-Revenue Spend in 2022/23
+Revenue Spend in 2023/24

-A more detailed summary of the Council's financial results for 2022/23 is given on the following pages but a brief outline of what we planned to spend and what we actually spent is given below.
+A more detailed summary of the Council's financial results for 2023/24 is given on the following pages but a brief outline of what we planned to spend and what we actually spent is given below.

-The financial outturn for the General Fund shows that the Council has again contained expenditure within the original budget levels despite facing a range of additional costs that were not part of the original budget.
-In 2022/23 Worthing Borough Council reported an underspend of $\pounds 0.778m$ against a budget of £13.785m.
+The financial outturn for the General Fund shows that the Council has an net overspend against the original budget, in part this reflects the council facing a range of additional costs that were not part of the original budget but also a shortfall in performance against budget for some income streams.
+In 2023/24 Worthing Borough Council reported an overspend of £1.637m against a budget of £14.189m.